wesleycamargo/azure-docs.pt-br/articles/virtual-machines/virtual-machines-linux-configure-raid.md

 		Selected partition 1
 		Hex code (type L to list codes): fd

-- Finalmente, grave a tabela de partição na unidade e saia do fdisk:
+- Finalmente, grave a tabela da partição na unidade e saia do fdisk:

 		Command (m for help): w
 		The partition table has been altered!